Memoir of a Murderer: Director's Cut

 The director's cut of the film features an alternate ending, which fundamentally changes the pathos of the film.
 It includes 10 more minutes of footage and has had its rating changed from 15 to R.

 Primarily, Tae-joo's corpse disappears after he confesses to Eun-hee at the cabin.
 Byeong-soo is subsequently arrested and incarcerated.
 Back in the jail, the investigator decides to let him go, since the murder cases have long expired and considering the fact that Byeong-soo has Alzheimer.
 In the final scene, Byeong-soo exits the old railroad tunnel from the opening shot of the film.
 Suddenly his symptoms triggers again, his face twitches, and he starts wearing his shoes in the wrong order.
 He also begins to recollect his memories in a seemingly odd sequence, such as him being the culprit of all the recent murders, Tae-joo was actually the one to hit his car, and he has been drowned under the nearby reservoir, while the voice of the investigator can be heard, "The memories of those who are losing it tend to protect themselves first".
 At the end of the sequence, Byeong-soo stares into the camera and smirks, thinking to himself, "Do not trust your memory".

 Reception

+Box office

 The film reached over 1 million admissions in just 5 days of its release (6–10 September) topping the Korean box office and grossing US$8.6 million.
 As of 17 September, the film marked 2.06 million admissions grossing US$14.7 million nationwide, the first South Korean thriller film to reach 2 million ticket sales in 2017.